-Small wet room ideas – 10 compact wet room bathroom designs for your home
+Small wet room ideas – 10 compact bathroom designs for your home

 These small wet room ideas and expert tips will inspire you to create a luxurious bathroom shower, even in a tiny space

-Small wet room ideas open up the opportunity for contemporary design, without the need to squeeze in a shower enclosure or raised shower tray to your master bathroom or ensuite.
+Small wet room ideas are becoming increasingly popular in bijou schemes, allowing for contemporary design without the need to squeeze in a shower enclosure or raised shower tray in your master bathroom or en suite.

-Small wet rooms provide a spacious showering area and the high-end look of a luxurious hotel spa.
+Wet rooms provide a spacious showering area and the high-end look of a luxurious hotel spa, even if you're working with a compact space.
 They are also level entry, so easily accessible to all, not to mention hygienic and easy to clean.

-However, small wet room ideas are a big project to take on when it comes to bathroom ideas.
-You may want to weigh this up against the longevity of the space, as a wet room’s seamless design makes it a great option for accessibility and future-proofing your home for years to come.
+Small wet rooms are a big project when it comes to your small bathroom ideas, but they can be the most effective use of space when square footage is tight.
+They are a far more luxurious option than trying to cram in a shower unit with a bulky enclosure.
+Plus, a small wet room’s seamless design makes it a great option for accessibility and future-proofing your home for years to come.

 1. Go for all-over plaster in a small wet room